Frimley GP Information

 Healthcare professional requirements

 After discussing the service with your patient and confirming eligibility for the pathway please complete the referral form which is embedded into your clinical system and send it to: Scwcsu.email@example.com

 For more information and resources on how to refer please click here.

 To be eligible for the programme, you must be:

-- Provided there is no concern from the referrer that the Service User’s HbA1c may have changed since last measured, such that repeat testing may indicate that the individual would not be eligible for the LCD programme at present, HbA1c should be rechecked before referral is considered
+- Provided there is no concern from the referrer that the Service User’s HbA1c may have changed since last measured such that the individual would not be eligible for the Service at present

 - Have attended a monitoring and diabetes review when this was last offered, including retinal screening, and commit to continue attending annual reviews, even if remission is achieved.
 (If a Service User is newly diagnosed then there is no requirement to wait for retinal screening to take place before offering referral)

 - Currently breastfeeding

-- Health professional assessment that the person is unable to understand or meet the demands of the NHS LCD Programme and/or monitoring requirements (due to physical or psychological conditions or co-morbidities)
+- Health professional assessment that the person is unlikely to understand or meet the demands of the NHS LCD programme and/or monitoring requirements (due to physical or psychological conditions or co-morbidities)

 Service queries: firstname.lastname@example.org